 Mobile Protocol

 The team asked pre-test questions, utilized a document camera and Zoom to capture usability tests, conducted a post-test interview (Appendix E), and an SUS evaluation (Appendix B).
 The test itself was conducted in-person in the Usability lab on campus.
 While Zoom was utilized to capture and record participants’ answers to the SUS and interview questions, the actual mobile test was conducted on a standardized iPhone XS and captured using the in-lab document camera.
-The document camera was screen shared over Zoom and the Zoom screen recording captured that footage.
+The document camera was screen shared over Zoom, and the Zoom screen recording captured that footage.

 When a participant began testing, the moderator read from the script, and provided tasks to the participant throughout the testing process (Appendix A).
 First, a pre-test questionnaire was already pulled up on the lab computer in the form of a Google Form.
 After the participant completed the questionnaire, the moderator introduced the participant to usability testing and gave the participant tasks to complete.
 Once the tasks were complete, the moderator then asked the post-test interview questions which were captured on Zoom.
 The testing concluded after the participant filled out the SUS survey (also as a Google Form).